RUSRUSHB/EE315-24-Project/README.md

 This project simulates a simple local area network communication using Python.
 We provide a `skeleton` file for you.
 The latest version will be provided at [GitHub](https://github.com/ensomnia16/EE315-24-Proj).
 Please follow the site to keep up-to-date.

+## Changelog

+Nov-19: Typo fixes in the document

+Nov-28: Test script fixes for `bus` task

+Decem-5: Add buffer for `swicth_skeleton`

 ## Timeline and Presentation

 - Task 1&2 is due on *Tuesday, 10:20 on the 16th week*.
 For Task 1&2, you should upload your code file that contains no other external libraries.
 Only two `skeleton.py` files are required.
 - Task 3 is due on *Thursday, 8:00 on the 16th week.* For Task 3, a function presentation is required in the lab course.
 You have 2 minutes to demonstrate your functions and how you implement them.

 ## 40 Points Task 1: A Bus Implementation

 In this task, you are required to implement a `bus` LAN.